callthis/fiction/drones-vs-godzilla.md

 	- And in one of the images it generated a drone in "steam-punk style" with multiple swept wings along with a Godzilla with an enormous tail.

-	- This AI model's rendering of "Armored Godzilla" was absolutely impressive and too good.
+	- This AI model's rendering of "Armored Godzilla" was absolutely mind-blowing and too good.

 ## Bonus content: